Mihai-Solescu/data-pipeline-fwk/docs/SRS.md

 * **Scenario 3: Resuming After Code Change:** After a user modifies the code for a single stage in a multi-stage pipeline, re-running the pipeline shall automatically re-execute only the modified stage and any downstream stages that depend on it.
 * **Scenario 4: Singleton Data Source:** The framework shall be able to generate a single, master dataset once at the beginning of a workflow, which is then used as a source for multiple per-run stages that select or subset it based on their parameters.
 * **Scenario 5: Global dependency in local stage** A scientist is analyzing the error from multiple model runs.
 For each individual run, they want to compute a normalized error score, which is the run's raw error divided by the global maximum error found across all runs in the experiment.
+* **Scenario 6: Ingesting an External Data File:** A user has a pre-existing dataset stored in an external file (e.g., a `.csv` or `.mat` file).
+The first stage of the pipeline must read this file to begin the workflow.
+The path to this external file shall be configurable as a parameter for the run.